MuradIsazade777/Javascript-Lessons/README.md

  *  Navigate to a lesson folder and open the example .js files in your editor.

  *  Run the code in your browser or Node.js environment.

+---
+The sequel will be coming soon 😉.